 How Adoption Helps You Take Control

 When others try to speak for your story, it can feel disempowering.
-Adoption, in contrast, can be a deeply empowered decision made on your terms and centered on what’s best for you and your child.
+Adoption, in contrast, can be a deeply empowered decision when made on your terms and centered on what’s best for you and your child.

 Choosing adoption doesn’t mean you’ve failed.
 It often means you’re making a brave, loving decision in a difficult moment.
 Every time you reclaim your voice, you reshape how this story ends.